A Deeper Look into Convolutions via Eigenvalue-based Pruning: Method

 where $\lambda = a + b \iu$.
-As explained in Section \ref{sec:exp_setup}, we are generally dealing with $3 \times 3$ kernels, and these matrices can have complex conjugate eigenvalues.
-Hence, this mode enables us to measure the relevance of the imaginary part of such eigenvalues.
+In this work, we are dealing with $3 \times 3$ kernels, and these matrices can have complex conjugate eigenvalues.
+Hence, this heuristic enables us to measure the relevance of the imaginary part of such eigenvalues.